Sundsvallskommun/.github/README.md

 ### Maven CI

 Just as you should do before you push your code this workflow runs `mvn -B verify`.
 Useful to make sure code actually compiles and test passes.
-Important to use as a required check if you want to implement the dependabot autoreviewer.
+Important to use as a required check if you want to implement the dependabot auto reviewer.

 ```